 Yet twentieth-century energy also cast a huge shadow for Adams over any possibility of order.
 The acceleration in the development of energy risked a future where Atlantic civilisation would fall, as Rome had, from using too much energy too quickly.
 This time the final stakes were, as he wrote to his brother, ‘an ultimate, colossal, cosmic collapse’: papers found after his death showed this general dread manifested as a specific fear that nuclear fission would destroy humanity in an atomic explosion.

 During the years he lived in the twentieth century, Adams’ obsession with energy took an explicitly religious turn.
 This came in part because he had previously cast the rapid material advancement of the nineteenth century in the same terms.
-He had been taken the American World Fairs and European Expositions as expressions of providential Progress.
+He had taken the American World Fairs and European Expositions as expressions of providential Progress.
 Those who attended were ‘pilgrims’.
 The consciousness of anyone taking the pilgrimage was moving towards the idea of infinite energy.
 The dynamo, the ‘symbol of infinity’, was ‘a moral force’ to which before the 1900 Exposition ended, Adams had begun to pray.

 But his encounter with electro-magnetic radiation at that same Exposition also shattered his prior presumption of unity in the universe.
 Adams cast the new dynamos and the x-ray equipment in the Gallery of Machines in 1900 as ‘irrational’ and ‘little short of parricidal in their wicked ways towards science’.
 His friend the physicist Samuel Langley ‘constantly repeated’ to him ‘that the new forces were anarchical’.
 Bewildered, Adams was left in a ‘multiverse’ where he could see no relationship at all between the human mind and mechanical forces.